rosedj1/HiggsMassMeasurement/d0_Studies/d0_Analyzers/README.md

 ### Apply Corrections

-1. Apply pT correction factors to say ggH sample.
+1. Apply pT correction factors to muons in root file or MyMuonCollection.

+### Check Results

-1. Make DSCB fits of ggH before/after pT corrections per muon to see improvement in sigma_DSCB.
+1. Make DSCB fits of ggH before/after pT corrections per muon to measure improvement of sigma_DSCB.
+1. Measure improvement of muon dpT/pT in (eta, pT) bins.

 ---

-## Workflow (submitting jobs to SLURM)
+## Detailed Workflow

 When working with many muons (>20E6), it is useful to submit your jobs to SLURM.